 - In the cartoon Rabbit Fire, Bugs pulls out a book called "1000 Ways to Cook a Duck" and starts reading it.
 A minute later, Daffy pulls out "1000 Ways to Cook a Rabbit" and reads that too.

 - Wile E. Coyote and the Road Runner.
 Wile E. Coyote often consults books such as these when trying to catch the Roadrunner.
-One notable example is How to Build a Burmese Tiger Trap (Tenth Printing).
+One notable example from "Stop!
+Look!
+And Hasten!" is How to Build a Burmese Tiger Trap.
 The trap is successfully sprung, but instead of the Roadrunner, guess what it catches?

 - One episode of Arthur had Arthur and Francine end up getting locked in the library when it closed.
 They go through the card catalog looking for a book on the subject.

 Francine: How to Escape from Prison, How to Escape from a Desert Island, AHA!
 How to Escape from a Library!

 Francine: It's not here!
 Someone must've checked it out!
 Why would you check out a book on how to escape from a library unless you were already in a library?